emiliom/learning-resources/docs/VocabAcronyms2020.md

 __NCSA__ - National Center for Supercomputing Applications at University of Illinois at Urbana-Champaign.

 __ROGER__ - Resourcing Open Geospatial Education and Research and the Father of GIS, Roger Tomlinson) is the world's first-ever CyberGIS Supercomputer designed especially for computationally intensive geospatial data processing and analysis.
 ROGER is managed by NCSA at the CyberGIS Center for Advanced Digital and Spatial Studies

+__Public Cloud__ - publicly accessible to anyone for scalable research computing supported by commercial platforms.
+Option 1: write a proposal to include funding to pay for the cloud.

+__Publicly Funded Research and Education Cloud__ - Federal resources are available to support you and your research computing needs, as well as research community software development and cyberinfrastructure.
+National Science Foundation funded platforms like CUAHSI JuptyerHub, CyberGIS for Water, The Extreme Science and Engineering Discovery Environment (XSEDE).
+Option 2: write a proposal to access the compute resources for your research.
+HydroShare and Jupyterhub teams have done the work to make it easy to launch 'to cloud' this week - that is one server (now on Google, used to be RENCI in North Carolina) that CUAHSI pays for as part of [our collaborative NSF CyberTraining grant](https://nsf.gov/awardsearch/showAward?AWD_ID=1829585&HistoricalAwards=false).